dysmalpy/dysmalpy/README.rst

 Dysmalpy is a Python-based forward modeling code designed for analyzing galaxy kinematics.
-It has been developed and maintained at the Max Planck Institute for Extraterrestrial Physics (MPE) and it extends the DYSMAL fitting models introduced in previous thoroughly-tested works (Cresci et al. 2009 and Davies et al. 2011, as well as subsequent improvements described in Wuyts et al. 2016, Genzel et al. 2017, and Übler et al. 2018).
+It has been developed and maintained at the Max Planck Institute for Extraterrestrial Physics (MPE) and it extends the DYSMAL fitting models introduced in previous thoroughly tested works (Cresci et al. 2009 and Davies et al. 2011, as well as subsequent improvements described in Wuyts et al. 2016, Genzel et al. 2017, and Übler et al. 2018).